 Aluminum metal reflects heat, keeping houses cooler in the summer.
 A metal roof will lower your energy bills by about 25-30 percent in the summer.
 While asphalt shingles absorb heat from daytime sunlight to make the home warmer, metal roofs perform just as well in winter.
 The year-round energy usage would still be lower with a metal roof.
 Our roofs are all energy star rated.

 For the highest quality metal roofing in MA with an installation done by our own employees, choose Classic Metal Roofs, LLC.
-Call (866) 303-2002.
-You can also contact us by filling out our form.
-You can see our roofs in any of these MA towns, Medfield, Sherborn, Dover, Stow, Framingham, Hubbardston, Princeton, Phillipston, Andover, North Andover, Beverly, Salem or just about any other town in MA.
+Call (866) 660-6668 or use our Free Consultation form.
+You can see our roofs in any of these MA towns, Medfield, Sherborn, Dover, Stow, Framingham, Hubbardston, Princeton, Phillipston, Andover, North Andover, Beverly, Salem or just about any other town in Massachusetts.